Dennis Kucinich: Domestic policy voting record

 In 2008, Kucinich introduced articles of impeachment in the House of Representatives against President George W. Bush for the invasion and occupation of Iraq.

-Although his voting record was not always in line with that of the Democratic Party, on March 17, 2010, after being courted by President Barack Obama, his wife and others, Kucinich reluctantly agreed to vote with his colleagues for the Affordable Care Act without a public option component.
+Although his voting record was not always in line with that of the Democratic Party, on March 17, 2010, after being courted by President Barack Obama, his wife and others, Kucinich reluctantly agreed to vote with his colleagues for the Affordable Care Act, even without a public option component.

 Kucinich criticized the flag-burning amendment and voted against the impeachment of President Bill Clinton.
 His congressional voting record was strongly anti-abortion, although he has noted that he never supported a constitutional amendment prohibiting abortion altogether.
 In 2003, however, he began describing himself as pro-abortion rights and said he had shifted away from his earlier position.
 Press releases indicated that he supported abortion rights, ending abstinence-only sex education and increasing the use of contraception to make abortion "less necessary" over time.
 His voting record since 2003 received mixed ratings from abortion rights groups.